Business Studies with a focus on Logistics

 • Customer satisfaction: In today’s competitive market, customer satisfaction is paramount.
 Logistics ensures that products are delivered accurately and promptly, which enhances the customer experience and builds loyalty.
 Reliable logistics operations can differentiate a business from its competitors.

 • Global reach: With globalisation, businesses are increasingly operating on an international scale.
-Logistics facilitates global trade by managing the complexities of cross-border transportation, customs regulations, and international supply chain coordination.
+Logistics facilitates global trade by managing the complexities of cross-border transportation, customs regulations and international supply chain coordination.

 Challenges in logistics